peter88213/nvhelp-de/source/point_view.rst

 Abschnitt zuordnen
-   When clicking on the **Abschnitt zuordnen** Schaltfläche, the "Pick mode" is activated, and the cursor changes to a "plus" shape.
+   When clicking on the **Abschnitt zuordnen** Schaltfläche, the "Auswahlmodus" is activated, and the cursor changes to a "plus" shape.
 By clicking on a section, this section will be assigned to the plot point.

    .. hint::
-      You can exit the "Pick mode" without selecting a section by clicking on the highlighted status bar, or by pressing the ``Esc`` key.
+      You can exit the "Auswahlmodus" without selecting a section by clicking on the highlighted status bar, or by pressing the ``Esc`` key.